smaTc/RemotePlayDetached/README.md

 * CLI Support for integrations in other applications (e.g. Playnite, thanks to [darklinkpower](https://github.com/darklinkpower) for suggesting it)
 * Importing/Editing your applications in a list with the option to append launch arguments

 I created this Launcher to be able to easily start different non-Steam applications and use the Remote Play Together feature without copying files around all the time.
 Works pretty well with applications like [Redream](https://redream.io/) and [RetroArch](https://www.retroarch.com/).
 Besides it seems that RPD also enables that feature for other Steam games if they are started with it.
 An example for this is Devil May Cry 4 with the [DDMK](https://github.com/serpentiem/ddmk)

-## Building
-1. Install Go on your System.
-2. Clone the git repo.
-3. Navigate to that directory and execute `go run main.go` and let it pull the dependencies.
-4. Execute `go build -o YourPreferredName.DesiredExtension main.go`.

-For Cross Compiling you can use [Fyne-Cross](https://fyne.io//develop/cross-compiling.html) and execute the `build.sh` File.
-(Linux only probably)

 ## Download
 You can find prebuilt binaries for Windows and Linux here on [GitHub](https://github.com/smaTc/RemotePlayDetached/releases/).